How to Help a Loved One with Alzheimer’s Plan Final Arrangements: A Guide for Caregivers

 What questions to ask when planning final arrangements

 When it comes to planning final arrangements, there are many details, both big and small, that a person can weigh in on.
-You’ll need to use your best judgment about what your loved one with Alzheimer’s is capable of understanding (you can also start with a funeral planning checklist).
+You’ll need to use your best judgment about what your loved one with Alzheimer’s is capable of understanding.
 Some details you might want their input on include:

-- What to do with the body, cremation vs burial, or donate to medicine or science.
+- What to do with the body, such as a burial, cremation or donation to medicine or science.

 - Having visitation before the funeral.